 “Sample Analysis at Mars will search for compounds of the element carbon, including methane, that are associated with life and explore ways in which they are generated and destroyed in the martian ecosphere.”
 Read more about SAM by visiting: http://marsprogram.jpl.nasa.gov/msl/

 LADEE: AMU Engineering is a member of the Neutral Mass Spectrometer (NMS) team providing mechanical system engineering support, including design and analysis, of the Quadrupole Mass Spectrometer, RF module, Detector Electronics Module, Main Electronics Box and the NMS mechanical support structure.
-LADEE is scheduled to launch in the spring of 2013.
+LADEE launched in the spring of 2013.

 For more on LADEE visit: http://www.nasa.gov/mission_pages/LADEE/main/

 MAVEN: AMU Engineering is a member of the Neutral Gas Ion Mass Spectrometer (NGIMS) team providing mechanical system engineering support including design and analysis of the Quadrupole Mass Spectrometer, RF module, Detector Electronics Module and the NGIMS mechanical support structure.
-MAVEN is scheduled to launch in November, 2013.
+MAVEN launched in November, 2013.

 Learn about MAVEN by visiting: http://www.nasa.gov/mission_pages/maven/main/index.html